rfitzus/LabelsForPOs/README.md

 **You must name your menu item and fill in the other credentials.**

 1. Give your menu item an ID number.
 (Max 8 characters)
 2. Enter a name for your menu item.
-This name will show within the Epicor Main Menu.
+This name will show within the Main Menu.
 3. Give the menu item an order sequence.
 Usually between 0 and 200 where 0 is the top of the list and 200 is the bottom.
 4. Leave program type as "Menu item".
 5. Click the Program button and select between "Ice.UI.UD100Entry.dll" and "Ice.UI.UD110Entry.dll".
 Pick one that you have not already customized.
 6. This customization field will be used later on after we customize the UD Menu.

-After completing the above steps you must quit and restart your Epicor for the Menu changes to take effect.
+After completing the above steps you must quit and restart for the Menu changes to take effect.

 ![](images/04-LabelPOReceipts_03.png)